Jim Creighton

-James Creighton, Jr. (April 15, 1841 – October 18, 1862) was an American baseball player during the game's amateur era, and is considered by historians to be the sport's first superstar and one of its earliest paid competitors.
-In 1860 and 1862 he played for one of the most dominant teams of the era, the Excelsior of Brooklyn.
-He also was reputed to be a superb cricketer, and played in many amateur and professional cricket matches.
+James Creighton Jr. (April 15, 1841 – October 18, 1862) was an American baseball player during the game's amateur era, and is considered by historians to be the sport's first superstar and one of its earliest paid competitors.
+In 1860 and 1862 he played for one of the most dominant clubs of the era, the Excelsior of Brooklyn.
+He was also a superb cricketer, playing in both amateur and professional matches.

-During this early, pre-professional period of baseball's evolution, Creighton's pitching technique changed the sport from a game that showcased hitting, running, and fielding into a confrontation between the pitcher and batter.
-Under rules of the day, a pitcher was required to deliver the ball in an underhand motion with a stiff arm/stiff wrist movement.
-The intention was to induce the batter to swing and put the ball in play, thus initiating action on the diamond.
-Creighton's swift delivery was difficult for opposing batters to hit, because they were accustomed to balls being lobbed over the plate.
+During the early, pre-professional period of baseball's evolution, Creighton's pitching technique transformed the sport from a game that showcased hitting, running, and fielding into a confrontation between the pitcher and batter.
+Under game rules of the 1850s, a pitcher was required to toss the ball in an underhand motion with a stiff arm/stiff wrist movement.
+The intention was to induce the batter to swing and put the ball in play, thus initiating action around the diamond.
+The pitcher was essentially just another position player, a "fielder" once the ball was struck by the hitter.

-The speed with which Creighton was able to hurl the ball had previously been considered impossible without movement of the elbow or wrist, which was prohibited by existing rules.
-If there were any such movements by Creighton, they were imperceptible.
-Nonetheless, he was accused by some opponents and spectators of using an illegal delivery.
-In effect, because Creighton was exceptionally successful, his opponents assumed he was cheating.

-However, the competitive advantage of this delivery, and his success as a pitcher, eventually led others to emulate his technique.
-Historian Thomas Gilbert, in his 2015 book Playing First: Early Baseball Lives at Brooklyn's Green-Wood Cemetery, which includes a chapter on Creighton and his extended family, referred to Creighton's pitching style as "weaponizing the ball."
+Creighton's swift delivery confounded opposing batters, who were accustomed to balls being lobbed slowly over the plate and easy to hit.
+Historian Thomas Gilbert, in his 2015 book Playing First: Early Baseball Lives at Brooklyn's Green-Wood Cemetery, which includes a chapter on Creighton and his family, referred to Creighton's pitching style as "weaponizing the ball."
+Gilbert wrote Creighton "was the first pitcher in the modern sense of the word."

-In October 1862, at the height of his popularity, Creighton suffered a ruptured abdominal hernia, a condition possibly caused and exacerbated by his unorthodox pitching motion and high per-game pitch counts.
-The rupture caused internal bleeding, and Creighton died four days later.
+On October 14, 1862, at the height of his popularity, Creighton collapsed at a game from severe abdominal pain.
+It was later determined that he had suffered from a chronic inguinal hernia, a condition possibly caused and exacerbated by his unorthodox pitching motion and high per-game pitch counts.
+Creighton died at home four days later.
+The cause of death was a strangulated intestine.

 Early life

-Creighton was born on April 15, 1841 in Manhattan to James and Jane Creighton, and was raised in Brooklyn.
-By age 16, he had become recognized in the Brooklyn area for his batting skills in both baseball and cricket.
-In 1857, along with other neighborhood youths, he formed a local baseball club named Young America.
-During this period, there were no organized leagues and few competing teams, so amateur clubs spent much of their time practicing and playing intra-squad games, with occasional matches against rivals.
-Young America played a few match games before disbanding.
-Creighton then became a member of Niagara of Brooklyn, playing second base.
+Creighton was born on April 15, 1841, in lower Manhattan to Irish immigrant parents James and Jane (née McBrien) Creighton, and lived there with his family in a Sixth Ward slum known as Five Points.
+When James was eight, his mother died.
+In late 1857, his father moved the family to Brooklyn (which, at the time, was a separate city).
+By age 16, James had become recognized for his superior athletic skills in baseball and cricket.

+According to contemporaneous hearsay, often later repeated in biographical chronicles, in 1857 Creighton helped form a club known as the Young America, which lasted one season; however, there are no authoritative historical accounts of this being accurate.

+At age 17, Creighton joined the Niagara of Brooklyn club, playing second base.
+The Niagaras were a junior club with an established relationship to a reputable Brooklyn senior club, known as the Excelsiors, one of the pre-eminent clubs of the time.